JoshGreen000/4001_CI_Bio_Eng_Final_Project/README.md

       Logs: holds stderr and stdout from running scripts.
             Results: holds the stderr and stdout from individual subject runs through the scripts.

-      Scripts: holds the scripts used in FABRIC.
+      Scripts: hold the scripts used in FABRIC.

-      Output: holds the data used in the project, excluding images.
+      Output: hold the data used in the project, excluding images.

+      Papers: hold 2 class papers and rough drafts.